Complete Idiot's Guide to Getting Organized

 This Week's Household Checklist

 - Make a home preparedness check.
 An extra hour on Time Change Sunday gives a time bonus to check household safety and preparedness, as we prepare to move into colder weather.
-Change the clocks, test smoke and carbon monoxide detectors, assess the household's stock of cold and flu supplies, and review the household emergency plan.
+Make a preparedness check as you change the clocks, test smoke and carbon monoxide detectors, assess the household's stock of cold and flu supplies, and review the household emergency plan.

 - Get down and dirty with a kitchen clean-up!
 American Thanksgiving and Christmas dinners lie in our future and will put new emphasis on the household's kitchen.
 This week, we tackle kitchen clutter, cleaning and organization.
 Moving shelf by shelf, cupboard by cupboard, take on kitchen clutter this week.
 Using the STOP clutter method, bring food preparation workspaces to a lean, mean, efficient state.
 Once clutter is conquered, a kitchen clean-out is in order.
 Rout out the grime and corral the crumbs for a sparkling holiday kitchen.
 Don't worry about pantry, freezer or refrigerator just yet ... we'll turn to food storage areas next week.